tinacms/tina.io/content/docs/reference/collections.md

 ## Name

 The name of the collection that is used in the GraphQL schema.
 A name can only be used once and an error will occur if two or more collections have the same name.
-This name can can not have spaces, dashes, or special characters.
+This name cannot have spaces, dashes, or special characters.
 It must be a valid GraphQL name.
 We recommend using singular naming in a collection (Ex: use post and not posts).

 ## Path